coderefinery/social-coding/talk.md

 These are the things I look at:

-- Date of last code change
+- Date of last code change .remark[... is the project abandoned?]
 - Release history
+- Versioning .remark[... will it be painful to upgrade?]
 - Number of open pull requests and issues - are they followed-up?
-- Example
 - Installation instructions
+- Example .remark[... will it be difficult to get started?]
+- License .remark[... am I allowed to use it?]

 ---